AOSSIE-Org/Agora-Web/docs/wiki.md

 We are using the algorithms from the [Agora](https://gitlab.com/aossie/Agora) Library.
 In project `models.services.Countvotes` object provide the functions for counting votes for the election.
 To add a new Algorithm into the system  please do the following:
 1. Check is the Ballot view available in the `app/views/ballot` directory
-2. If yes skip this step, else create a ballot view accroding to the voting process.
+2. If yes skip this step, else create a ballot view according to the voting process.
 3. Add new algorithm into the `algo` list in the `addElection.scala.html` and `editElection.scala.html`.
 4. Then define a case statement in the models.services.Countvotes.countvotesMethod method to handle the new algorithm.
 Example code.